nowzoo/nowzoo-angular-bootstrap-lite/README.md

 when the modal has been completely hidden.

 ---

+`destroy(): void`

-- `destroy(): void` Gracefully closes the modal (if open) and cleans up.
-Use this when the component that created the modal is itself destroyed (e.g. on a router change.)
+Gracefully closes the modal (if open) and cleans up.
+Use this in `ngOnDestroy`.

+---

-- `getContentComponentRef(): ComponentRef<any> | null` If the modal has been shown with a component type, returns the ComponentRef.
+`getContentComponentRef(): ComponentRef<any> | null`

+If the modal has been shown with a component type, returns the ComponentRef.
 Otherwise returns null.

+---

 *Properties*